SrNascimento40/SrNascimento40/README.md

 ### Hi there, i'm Wallace Nascimento 👋

-- 🔭 I’m currently working on Front-end
+- 🔭 I’m currently working on FullStack Development using ruby on rails
-- 🌱 I’m focoused in learning React Native and Typescript
+- 🌱 I’m focoused in learning Web Development
 - 📫 How to reach me: wallacediogo10@hotmail.com

 <div align="start">